wly00001/3-prime-REAP/README.md

 #### By Luyang Wang, lwang@wistar.org / wly00001@gmail.com, Bin Tian Lab @ The Wistar Institute

-- Use reverse reads data of any type of 3' RNA-Seq methods as input.
+- This pipeline use reverse reads data of any type of 3' RNA-Seq methods as input.

+- By mapping to reference of any polyA site (PAS) data, such as polyA_DB, this pipeline outputs a PAS read count table, which can be used to determine PAS expression/usage changes in different samples/treatmenbts.

+- This pipeline also generates UCSC genome browser bigwig files for PAS expression visualization.

 - Before running the code below, please create a data name list, DataNameList.txt, which contains only one column of each raw sequencing data name.
 For example, if the raw sequencing data name is 12345-02-01-01_S168_L008_R1_001.fastq, the name should be put into the txt file should be "12345-02-01-01_S168_L008_R1_001".